-If none of the above fixes work for you, maybe you should consider a holistic scan for a file check of your PC.
-Because if there are corrupted system files or critical system files missing in your computer, your touchpad also can’t function properly.
+If none of the above fixes work for you, you might want to consider a holistic scan for a file check on your PC.
+Because if your computer has corrupted system files or critical system files missing, your touchpad also won’t function properly.

-- Open Restoro and it will run a FREE scan of your PC.
+- Open Fortect and it will run a FREE scan of your PC.
 You’ll see a complete overview of your system and issues once the scan is finished.

-- Click START REPAIR if Restoro detects any missing or broken system files or other issues
+- Click Start Repair if Fortect detects any missing or broken system files or other issues

 There you have it – hopefully, you have successfully resolved your touchpad issue with these 4 fixes by now.
 Feel free to drop us a line if you have any questions or suggestions!